-Grievance Policy Relating to Complaints of Disability Discrimination
+ADA Grievance Process (Complaints of Disability Discrimination)

-The College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.
-Any person who believes they have been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a grievance with Todd Cellini, Chief Academic and Operations Officer, Spartan College of Aeronautics and Technology, 10851 West 120th Ave, Broomfield, CO 80021, (303) 466-1714.
+The College has adopted an internal formal complaint procedure providing for prompt and equitable resolution of grievances alleging any action prohibited by Section 504 and/or the

+ADA.
+Any student or applicant who believes they have been subjected to discrimination based on disability, including disagreements regarding requested accommodations, may file a grievance.

+While the process and resolution timeline follow the standard student grievance procedure outlined above, the contact person specifically assigned to facilitate ADA grievance resolution is Kate Osio, Chief Compliance Officer, Spartan Education Group, 1 N. Franklin St., Suite 2125, Chicago, IL 60606, (918) 831-5238.

 Grievances must be in writing, contain the name and address of the person filing it, state the problem or action alleged to be discriminatory, and the remedy or relief sought.

-The College will investigate each complaint filed and will not retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.
-All reasonable efforts will be made to provide a written determination to the student or applicant within 30 days after its filing.
-If a written determination cannot be made within 30 days of the complaint's filing, the student will be advised and provided an update as to the status of the investigation.
-The student may also inquire as to the status of the investigation at reasonable intervals.
 Based on the results of the investigation, the College will take all appropriate actions to prevent any recurrence of discrimination and/or to correct any discriminatory effects.
+The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination based on disability with the U. S. Department of Education's Office for Civil Rights and/or a similar state agency.

-The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U. S. Department of Education's Office for Civil Rights and/or a similar state agency.
+The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U.S. Department of Education's Office for Civil Rights and/or a similar state agency.

-Insurance
+Accident Insurance

 All enrolled students are covered under our student accident policy.
 Accident Insurance covers enrolled students for medical expenses incurred as a result of an accident that occurs on the College property.
 Accidents that occur off school property are not covered under this policy.
 Policy exclusions do apply.
 Benefit amounts toward a student's accident will be limited to a maximum amount per accident and in an aggregate for the College.
 Please refer to the "Student Accident Insurance Plan" flyer for details related to coverage and filing claims.